 Remove the beans halfway through baking, and your vegan tart shells lay flat against the pie pan as they finish cooking.

-Whether you are baking tiny tarts, giant, gorgeous cream pies, or lattice-topped fruit pies, this recipe will serve you well.
+Whether you are baking tiny tarts, giant, gorgeous cream pies, or lattice-topped fruit pies, this vegan tart shell recipe will serve you well.

 📖 Recipe